Snowflake-Labs/sfguide-financial-asset-management/README.md

 ![Create a database from share named snowflake_sample_data](https://raw.githubusercontent.com/Snowflake-Labs/sfguide-financial-asset-management/master/snowflake_sample_data.jpg)

-    Create a database named snowflake_sample_data from the sample_data share [see above pic] Find a share named "Zepl" from the Snowflake Data Marketplace and name the database ZEPL_US_STOCKS_DAILY
+    Create a database named snowflake_sample_data from the sample_data share [see above pic] Find a share named "Knoema Economy Data Atlas" from the Snowflake Data Marketplace and name the database economy_data_atlas

     Run Script 10: Sets up the environment
     Run Script 20: Connects to the Data Marketplace to get free stock history